 SU Literacy Corps Prospective Tutors

 Syracuse University Literacy Corps recruits new tutors at the beginning of both the fall and spring semesters.

 To apply for an SU Literacy Corps Tutor position:

-Visit the Shaw Center staff in 237 Schine Student Center to pick up the application and reference forms.
+Visit the Shaw Center staff in 309 Women’s Building to pick up the application and reference forms or download them here.
 Applicants should attach their resume and weekly view myslice class schedule to their application form.
 Once the application is complete, submit all materials to Shaw Center staff to schedule your in-person interview.
-Applicants must submit three reference forms prior to the start of position.
-All forms are available on the Shaw Center website.
+The applicants must submit 3 completed reference forms prior to being placed at a site.
+The references do not have to be submitted with the application.